 What does Professionalism have to do with you as a Medical Student?
 To date, you have been functioning in a close and protected educational environment.
-As you progress through your M3 training, you will leave that protected environment.
+As you begin your M3 training, you will leave that protected environment.
 This is the prime time to develop and hone your skills in professionalism.
 This includes treatment of and behavior toward not only your patients, but also toward your faculty, peers, coordinator, and clinic staff; in short, anyone you encounter and work with in the OR, library, lab, at the nursing station, or any other area in which you interact.
-It includes timeliness in completing projects, attending conferences, attending rounds, being ready for the OR, etc.